Implementing Bogoliubov Transformations Beyond the Shale-Stinespring Condition: Applications

-\item {\it Infinite volume case.} The Hamiltonian $ H' $ is an approximation to $ H = H_0 + H_I $, where $ H_I $ is an attractive quartic interaction between fermion pairs.
+\begin{remark}[Infinite volume case] The Hamiltonian $ H' $ is an approximation to $ H = H_0 + H_I $, where $ H_I $ is an attractive quartic interaction between fermion pairs.
 As mentioned above, this approximation is only exact in the infinite volume limit.
-For infinite volumes, i.e., $ \bp \in \RRR^3 $, a decomposition into modes is also possible, so \eqref{eq:AH'bp}--\eqref{eq:upvp} still yield a Bogoliubov transformation $ \cV $, diagonalizing $ A_{H'} $.
-However, as in the previous application, the spectrum of $ v^*v $ is generally uncountable in that case, so $ \cV $ cannot be implemented by means of Theorems \ref{thm:fermioniccountable} and \ref{thm:fermioniccountableESS}. \\
+In that case, $ \bp \in \RRR^3 $ and \eqref{eq:AH'bp}--\eqref{eq:upvp} still yield a Bogoliubov transformation $ \cV $ diagonalizing $ A_{H'} $.
+However, $ v^*v $ has generally uncountable spectrum, so Theorem \ref{thm:fermioniccountable} does not apply. \\ \end{remark}